rodrigueslazaro/ralklen/content/Cosmology/Chemical Balancing.md

+Chemical balancing is the process by which an *unbalanced* weave, that is a weave with different amounts of Soul and Chaos, becomes *balanced*, that is a weave with equal Soul and Chaos.
+To understand this process one must first be familiar with [[Chemical Notation]].

 The entire goal of the cosmos is to balance Sive and Dive, and thus every interaction of threads seeks balance, and nothing that is unbalanced stays so for very long, this is specially noticeable in material weaves.

 Taren has a unique property of always carrying with it a thread of either Intent or Impetus, as well as of being interweaved with all of the other threads of Charge, that is Xenir, Nazem, and IJi, as represented below: